xli/xli.github.io/_posts/2015-08-28-visibility-is-opportunity.md

 3. Selenium test.

 It is possible that 1 vertual CPU is not enough.
-So we increased build VMs to 2 vCPU to try it out.
+So we increased build VMs to 2 vCPU.
+Build time decreased to 50 minutes.
 The result was not as good as we thought.
-Build time decreased to 50 minutes.
+So I compared all jobs runtime.
-But I noticed some selenium test jobs ran twice faster than other selenium test jobs.
+It turned out some selenium test jobs ran twice faster than other selenium test jobs.

 As [TLB] balanced our selenium tests by time, we expect job runtime similar.
 My first hypothesis was [TLB] may not work as expected.
+Because tests didn't seem to be distributed well by runtime.
 To verify my hypothesis, I checked out [TLB] source code.
 It was more complex than I thought.
 And there is also no way to output more logs to verify it's correctness.
 But [Go] has good support for APIs, so I wrote [Ruby script](https://github.com/ThoughtWorksStudios/goapi/blob/master/examples/compare_test_runtime.rb) to verify my hypothesis.